“You have to adapt.”

-I actually did this video for a company who organizes internet sales for many kind of products including Ralph Lauren clothes.
+I actually did this video for a company who organizes internet sales for many kind of products, including Ralph Lauren clothes.
 So I was really free on directing/editing/grading the video myself as long as the models were wearing the brand’s clothes and it was close to the brand’s touch (and I wasn’t allowed to use naked people).

-For Vincennes I was commissioned by a production company in Paris to create something premium and epic to promote Vincennes hippodrome.
-The final client liked my book and I accepted because I could manage concept, shooting editing and grading myself with just the help of my friend Jean Marie Delorme as DOP (and as a second mom).
+For Vincennes I was commissioned by a production company in Paris to create something premium and epic to promote Vincennes Hippodrome.
+The final client liked my book and I accepted because I could manage concept, shooting editing and grading myself with just the help of my friend Jean Marie Delorme as DoP (and as a second mom).

 I was impressed by night races and the mood created by the lights and the smoky horses at the end of a run in the winter.
 So I decided that I wanted to do something really epic with very strong music.
 In the end, I was really happy with the final result.

-Outside of the world of TV commercials it can be really different depending on the client.
+Outside of the world of TV commercials, it can be really different depending on the client.
 Sometimes they love your portfolio and really trust you during pre-production, and they love the final film at first sight.
 But then other times, there are endless discussions internally with their different bosses and marketing people, you never know.

-It really depends, it’s different on every project and you have to adapt, especially if you are almost alone and doing everything by yourself, but one rule to keep in mind is: “do your director’s cut no matter what” (trust me).
+It really depends, it’s different on every project and you have to adapt, especially if you are almost alone and doing everything by yourself, but one rule to keep in mind is: “Do your director’s cut no matter what” (trust me).

 I always try to find references before shooting, it’s important to clearly see the type of pictures, camera movement and editing you’ll apply.
 Sometimes I also find better music after I’ve shot the project.
-It’s really about the feeling you have at a moment, but you have to really love the music to edit on it, if you’re not 100% sure, you should keep searching for another song or ask your composer to make changes.
+It’s really about the feeling you have at a moment, but you have to really love the music to edit on it; if you’re not 100% sure, you should keep searching for another song or ask your composer to make changes.

-When I’m visiting a place like the hippodrome I’m going everywhere, looking at weird angles and details.
+When I’m visiting a place like the Hippodrome, I’m going everywhere, looking at weird angles and details.
 Sometimes a place can look really bad overall but feel amazing when just concentrating on some parts with a specific angle and lens.

 What helps a lot too is to shoot using reflections, windows, water on the ground, anything that will create an interesting composition in the end with a picture inside the picture.

-No everything is natural light, or I would say “available light” because for this particular shot in the end I went to shoot under the big projectors which were used to light the race, it was just a matter of finding the best spot.
+No, everything is natural light, or I would say “available light”, because for this particular shot in the end I went to shoot under the big projectors which were used to light the race, it was just a matter of finding the best spot.

-I really like the new LCD screen, less moire, and the better pictures using higher ISO speeds.
+I really like the updated LCD screen, less moire, and the better pictures using higher ISO speeds.
 Other than that it’s about the same camera to me.
-But working in TVCs I used the Arri Alexa a lot and even the Arri 235 on film, and both create an amazing picture (and it was a real pain to come back to the 5D I must admit).
+But working in television commercials I use the Arri Alexa a lot and even the Arri 235 on film, and both create an amazing picture (and it was a real pain to come back to the 5D I must admit).

-As I come from the motion design world I know After Effects so well that it was natural for me to start with it.
-I like the fact you can do everything at the same time, editing, grading, typography, fx…
+As I come from the motion design world, I know After Effects so well that it was natural for me to start with it.
+I like the fact you can do everything at the same time, editing, grading, typography, FX…

 For me it provides me everything I need.
-In the industry you have a different person for each task and each person uses different software, but for me personally, I think it’s better to work on every creative aspects at the same time and really bring your project to life, and After Effects can do that pretty nicely (but it’s a very personal workflow I know :p).
+In the industry you have a different person for each task and each person uses different software, but for me personally, I think it’s better to work on every creative aspect at the same time and really bring your project to life, and After Effects can do that pretty nicely (but it’s a very personal workflow I know :p).